 The Office of Inclusive Services Staff love this work and feel passionate about creating success for each student.
-If you ever have ideas to share or need to problem solve, please reach out to us.
+If you ever have ideas to share or need to solve a problem, please reach out to us.
 Thank you for supporting your student to attend UCCS!
 Go, Mountain Lions!